fmunz/twitter-dlt-huggingface-PRELIM/README.md

 ### 🤝 Feedback and contributing

 * I am happy to accept pull requests but please keep in mind that the focus of this demo is on DLT and simplicity.
-So I am not looking for more complexity in the ingestion or ML part, however I'd appreciate some cool visualizations of the final data.
+So I am not looking for more complexity in the ML part, however I'd appreciate some cool visualizations of the final data.
 * [Srijith](https://www.linkedin.com/in/srijith-rajamohan-ph-d-4242b9a/) provided a very first version of the Tweepy code.
+* Follow me on twitter for more Data and AI: [@frankmunz](https://twitter.com/frankmunz).